marszalekm/Monitor_activity_on_messeneger/README.md

 Idea is simple, the script imports proper information from options.py file and checks activity of given person using loop, with given frequency and time and saves the data to a file.

 Ideas of improvements:
-- the script could note only if changes of activity
+- the script could note only if user's activity changes
 - monitor if the message was read and send some kind of notifications
 - show graphically the activity on timeline